Andrew Benintendi Player Props: White Sox vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 8.7 K/9, which ranks 17th in MLB.
+- The Orioles pitching staff is 16th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Orioles have a 5.52 team ERA that ranks 27th across all MLB pitching staffs.
+- The Orioles have the 27th-ranked team ERA among all MLB pitching staffs (5.33).

-- Orioles pitchers combine to surrender 18 total home runs at a rate of 1.4 per game (to rank 20th in the league).
+- Orioles pitchers combine to surrender 19 total home runs at a clip of 1.4 per game (to rank 19th in the league).

-- Wells (0-1) takes the mound for the Orioles to make his second start of the season.
+- Gibson (3-0) gets the starting nod for the Orioles in his fourth start of the season.
+He's put together a 3.44 ERA in 18 1/3 innings pitched, with 12 strikeouts.

-- His most recent appearance was out of the bullpen on Monday when the right-hander threw 2/3 innings against the Oakland Athletics while giving up hits.
+- In his most recent time out -- out of the bullpen on Tuesday -- the righty threw 2/3 innings against the Oakland Athletics while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.